 tefreqs:, 13, 0.3, 0.3, 0, 0.424264, 0.372604, 0.540287, 0.644083, 0.81406, 0.828135, 0.890673, 1.01328, 1.1124

-These lines are designed to allow you to easily extract the band-structure information and import it into a spreadsheet for graphing.
+These lines are designed to allow you to easily extract the band-structure information for plotting.
 They comprise the k point index, the k components and magnitude, and the frequencies of the bands, in comma-delimited format.
 Each line is prefixed by "tefreqs" for TE bands, "tmfreqs" for TM bands, and "freqs" for ordinary bands produced by

 (run).
 Using this prefix, you can extract the data you want from the output by passing it through a program like